legacysurvey/legacysurvey/pages/dr7/catalogs.rst

 Mask Values
 -----------

-The ANYMASK and ALLMASK bit masks are defined as follows from the CP (NSF's OIR Lab Community Pipeline) Data Quality bits.
+The ANYMASK and ALLMASK bit masks are defined as follows from the CP (NOIRLab Community Pipeline) Data Quality bits.

 === ===== =========================== ==================================================
 Bit Value Name                        Description